zentrocdot/LibreOffice/README.md

 The best way from the source code to the executable <code>LibreOffice</code> version seems to be realized in three steps.

-1. Build LibreOffice from source code without special options
+1. Build <code>LibreOffice</code> from source code without special options

 2. Add the language support for all known languages